• Skip to Content

 Upon successful completion of the EdD, we expect that graduates will:

-• Participate as a self-reflexive, social justice-oriented learner within diverse educational or learning communities.
+• Cultivate an identity as a self-reflexive, social justice-oriented learner within diverse educational or learning communities.

 • Analyze and critique educational practice and research from a social justice and systems perspective.